thekovic/vlak64/README.md

 # vlak64
- Port of classic DOS game Vlak to Nintendo 64 using libdragon SDK.
+ Reimplementation of classic DOS game Vlak for Nintendo 64 using libdragon SDK.